burnsajohn/Chromosphaera-perkinsii_Transcriptomics/README.md

 # Before running any code, first expand the directory quants.zip
-quants.zip contains read mapping information from the RNAseq libraries from Salmon
+quants.zip contains read mapping information from the RNAseq libraries from Salmon Make sure that quants.zip is extracted such that the top directory is quants/ and inside that are the count directories.
+If it extracts with a nested "quants" directory (e.g. quants/quants/) it will not operate in downstream analyses.

 # It may also be useful to run the code line by line or in chunks.